 In 1912 Pechstein was expelled from Brücke for exhibiting his work at the Berlin Secession without the other members' consent.
 Two years later, he traveled to the South Seas, inspired by Oceanic sculpture in the ethnographic museum in Berlin.
 He later served in the infantry in World War I.

 Dancer Reflected in a Mirror was created during the postwar years, a time of confusion and instability in German society.
 In contrast to the exultant airborne dancer in Pechstein's earlier image, the performer here seems bored and oppressed by her role.
 The male observers appear similarly disengaged, staring in various directions with unfocused eyes.
 The mood of indifference in this print contrasts with its bold compositional structure and strong colors, qualities that typified the Expressionist idiom.

-Publication excerpt from The Museum of Modern Art, MoMA Highlights, New York: The Museum of Modern Art, revised 2004, originally published 1999, p.
-112
+Publication excerpt from Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004, p.
+58